iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/clients.md

 ---
-description: "You can use the IOTA client libraries to handle communications between your node and your Layer 1 network of choice."
+description: 'You can use the IOTA client libraries to handle communications between your node and your Layer 1 network of choice.'
 image: /img/shimmer-wiki.png
 ---